-Literature Review: Agricultural and Maritime Insurance
+Literature Review: Agricultural Insurance

-Crop Insurance Theory:
+• Crop Insurance Theory and Risk-Spreading:

-- Ahsan et al. (1982): Developed a theory of crop insurance, and its role in risk spreading and the challenges due to imperfect information. - Myers (1988): Evaluated the benefits of ideal contingency markets, while noting potential trade-offs for farmers and consumers.
+- Ahsan et al. (1982): Developed a theory of crop insurance, highlighting its role in risk spreading and the challenges due to imperfect information. - Myers (1988): Evaluated the benefits of ideal contingency markets (e.g., crop insurance and futures), while noting potential trade-offs for farmers and consumers.

-Design and Calibration of Insurance Products:
+• Design and Calibration of Insurance Products:

-- Mahul and Wright (2003): Analyzed the design of optimal crop revenue insurance, considering basis risk and indemnity schedules. - Fan et al. (2024a): Examined different agricultural subsidy schemes and their impact on output and wealth distribution.
+- Mahul and Wright (2003): Analyzed the design of optimal crop revenue insurance, considering basis risk and indemnity schedules. - Anderson and Monjardino (2019): Investigated contractual designs in agriculture that mitigate climate and price risks. - Fan et al. (2024a): Examined different agricultural subsidy schemes and their impact on output and wealth distribution.